Chaitanya0315/Testing/Docs/UserManual.md

 In the case when you have an existing profile or have now just created a user profile and have filled in the username on the login page and clicked on the **LOGIN** button, you will end up on the player homepage and will be greeted with your username.
 As shown in Figure 4, here you will have 4 options to choose from:

-* Create Word Scramble
+* Create Scramble
-* Solve Word Scramble
+* Solve Scramble
 * Player Statistics
 * Scramble Statistics